ThinhPham24/PRACTICE_ON_COMPUTER_VISION/WEEK2-Object-Detection-based-on-Shapes/README.md

-# Object detection based on Color
+# Object detection based on Shapes
 ### Algorithm

-- Using HSV inrange to filter background out;
+- Approximate the arclength of each edge
+- Approximate a shape of a contour

 ### How to use the code

-- Setting HSV lower bound and Upper bound in (2_1_HSV_inrange.py)
+- Setting HSV lower bound and Upper bound in (1_1_HSV_inrange.py)
 - Replace those value in function img_process
-- set input path
+- Set input path
+- Run the main code